oneapi-src/oneAPI-samples/DirectProgramming/DPC++/OpenCLInterop/README.md

 | Software             | Intel® oneAPI DPC++/C++ Compiler

 ## Key Implementation Details
-Common OpenCL to SYCL conversion scenarios are illustrated in the code; in `dpcpp_with_opencl_objects.dp.cpp`, the program converts OpenCL objects (Memory Objects, Platform, Context, Program, Kernel) to conform with SYCL standards and executes the program.
+Common OpenCL to SYCL conversion scenarios are illustrated in the code; in `sycl_with_opencl_objects.dp.cpp`, the program converts OpenCL objects (Memory Objects, Platform, Context, Program, Kernel) to conform with SYCL standards and executes the program.

 ## Set Environment Variables
 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.